Topics: Candidate Sourcing, Talent Acquisition, Talent Compliance, Talent Management

 Make sure you prepare a set of questions and ask the same questions to all the candidates, so it is easier to compare them.

 Effective recruiting requires a face-to-face interview.
 If you are hiring remotely, this should be replaced with live video interviews.
-Before jumping into the discussions, there are few things you need to do.
+Before jumping into the discussions, there are a few things you need to do.
 Prepare a set of standard questions for all the candidates.
 While you interview the candidates, ask them the standard questions, so it is easier to compare them.

 However, make sure you ask questions specific to the candidate if you think they have an exciting passion or side projects they are working on.
 Here are some of the best practices regarding the interview phase.